 You've counted down the weeks and nested like crazy, but have you remembered to pack a bag for the hospital?
 If you're waiting until you feel a labor contraction to get packing, don't.
 Choosing what to put in your hospital bag and packing it for your stay at the hospitalis one of the most exciting parts of late pregnancy.

-There’s no telling when your baby by many arrive, so it’s a good idea to have a hospital bag packed by week 35.
-Keep it in the car you’ll be travelling to the hospital in, or in the hallway ready to grab on your way out.
+There’s no telling when your baby may arrive, so it’s a good idea to have a hospital bag packed by week 35.
+Keep it in the car you’ll be traveling to the hospital in, or in the hallway ready to grab on your way out.

-Work out what essentials you’ll need for yourself and your newborn by making a list.
+Work out whatever essentials you’ll need for yourself and your newborn by making a list.
 Your hospital bag should be whatever works best for you, like a large tote or small suitcase.

 - Birth plan, hospital notes, and insurance information